yugabyte/yugabyte-db/docs/content/v2.12/develop/docker/run-sample-apps.md

 ## 6. Run IoT Fleet Management app

-After running Yugastore, Yugabyte recommends running the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) app.
+After running Yugastore, run the [IoT Fleet Management](../realworld-apps/iot-spark-kafka-ksql/) app.
 This app is built on top of YugabyteDB as the database (using the YCQL API), Confluent Kafka as the message broker, KSQL or Apache Spark Streaming for real-time analytics and Spring Boot as the application framework.